www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                     * [x] SupplySelectorsTest
                 * [ ] Check the created assignments.
                     * [ ] Provide links to roots of all relevant tables during optimization.
-                        * [ ] Query links of relevant Discoverables via ObjectsRenderer.
+                        * [ ] Provide query API for links of relevant Discoverables via ObjectsRenderer.
                         * [ ] Provide links to root for all constraint tables.
                         * [ ] Provide links to root of all solution tables.
             * [ ] The constraints have to be weighted, as the isSecondaryChoice rule is not as important as the fitting sport type rule.